The Big Fib

 The Big Fib is an American game show hosted by Yvette Nicole Brown and featuring Rhys Darby.
-Based on the podcast of the same name, the series premiered on Disney+ on May 22, 2020.
+The series premiered on Disney+ on May 22, 2020.
+New episodes were released on October 23, 2020.
+The series was removed from Disney+ on May 26, 2023.

 Premise

 Two people claim to be experts in a similar field, and a child contestant asks them questions to determine which of the two is in fact not an expert and is "fibbing."

 Development

 In early November 2019, it was revealed that Disney+ had ordered a game show consisting of 30 episodes based on then-named popular Gen-Z Media podcast Pants on Fire from Haymaker TV with Yvette Nicole Brown as host.
 In April 2020, it was revealed that part one of season one consists of 15 episodes.